-- A long-term perspective is vital for accurate risk assessment. - Observational record of hurricanes only span the last 150 years. - Category 4 & 5 hurricanes are extremely rare. - A long-term perspective is vital to forecasting the return period of the "Big Ones". - e.g., Is Hurricane Katrina's direct hit at New Orleans a 50-yr, 100-yr, or 500-yr event ? - What is the probability for a Katrina-like hurricane to hit La Paz?
+- A long-term perspective is vital for accurate risk assessment. - Observational record of hurricanes only span the last 150 years. - Category 4 & 5 hurricanes are extremely rare. - A long-term perspective is vital to forecasting the return period of the "Big Ones". - e.g., Is Hurricane Katrina's direct hit at New Orleans a 50-yr, 100-yr, or 500-yr event ? - What is the probability for a Katrina-like hurricane to directly hit Los Cabos (or La Paz)?